MS, LCPC, LAC

 Devin has been with us since 2015 and has become an invaluable member of our team.
 He is now a part of our Academic Team, helping our home school students through their studies.
 He has an innate ability to relate to our students, which has helped him develop a quick rapport while maintaining mutual respect.
 This is a rare mix in this field, and we are grateful to have him as part of our team.

 Dan has been a member of our team since Bridges was founded in 1996.
 He has an extensive background in backpacking, rock climbing, and skiing.
-Basically, for anything outdoors, Dan is our aficionado.
-He usually goes on at least one trip during the summer, as well as being our certified rock-climbing instructor.
+Basically, for anything outdoors, Dan is our go-to guy.
+He often goes on at least one of our summer trips, as well as being our certified rock-climbing instructor.
 He loves to take the students skiing in the winter and hiking in the summer.
 Over the rest of the year, Dan is one of the staff that leads our students on most projects we have going on around the property, including mapping out and setting up our new frisbee golf course.
 Dan has been in this field most of his life and has been an incredibly powerful force in the lives of the young men with whom he has worked.

 As the newest addition to our team, Chris has brought with him several years of experience from a previous program.
 He also brings several years of construction and handy man experience.
 He is able to teach our students new skills and is our go to guy if we ever need any projects completed around the house or property.
 It can take a while to get used to working in our environment, even for the most seasoned individual, but Chris has stepped in and very quickly become a valued member of our team.